AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/circleci.md

 ```

 ### Ignored branches
-This let use ignore some branches.
+This allows us to ignore some branches.
 For now only documentation is skipped

 ### Build dependencies
-We only have a dependency to docker at the moment
+We only have a dependency on docker at the moment

 ### Cache between builds
 There is 2 states that circleci use to build RTC: